kanuj-boora/datasciencecoursera/R Project/CodeBook.md

 - Activity performed while recording data
 - factors

+All values are normalised in original dataset i.e. in range [-1, 1].

+Acceleration values has units in g's(9.8 ms^-2) and gyroscope data has units in radians per sec.

 TimeBody (Accelerometer/Gyroscope) (Mean()/StandardDeviation()) - X,Y,Z
 - Average of Mean and standard deviation of filtered time body signals captured by acceleromater and gyroscope in XYZ axis